Create Database Objects with SAP HANA Database Explorer

 For additional details see Procedures.

 Procedures can also be scheduled in SAP HANA Cloud.
-An example follows.
-For additional details see Scheduling Administrative Tasks.
+Schedule a job using the code provided below.

 Congratulations!
-You have now created tables and inserted data, as well as created partitions, views, functions, and stored procedures.
+You have now created tables and inserted data, as well as created partitions, views, functions, stored procedures, and scheduled jobs.